ahmedjk34/weather-app/README.md

 - **Search Weather by City**: Allows users to enter a city name and get real-time weather data and forecasts, with autocomplete suggestions.
 - **Current Location Weather**: Uses the browser's Geolocation API to fetch and display weather data for the user's current location.
-- **5-Day Forecast**: Displays a 5-day weather forecast including highs, lows, and weather conditions for each day.
+- **3-Day Forecast**: Displays a 3-day weather forecast including highs, lows, and weather conditions for each day.
-- **Weather Metrics**: Shows additional data like humidity, wind speed, UV index, and pressure.
+- **Weather Metrics**: Shows additional data like humidity, wind speed and chance of rain
 - **Unit Conversion**: Allows users to toggle between Celsius and Fahrenheit.
 - **Responsive Design**: Optimized for mobile, tablet, and desktop viewing.